 Eggnog Sheet Cake

 Indulge in this Eggnog Sheet Cake that is both festive and delicious!
-Moist and fluffy eggnog cake is topped with eggnog frosting and decorated with tiny Christmas trees for a festive holiday cake that is sure to impress!
+Moist and fluffy eggnog cake is topped with eggnog frosting and decorated with buttercream Christmas trees for a festive holiday cake that is sure to impress!

 Why You’ll Love This Recipe

-Holiday Cake: This is the epitome of holiday cake as far as flavor and design go!
+- Holiday Cake: This is the epitome of holiday cake as far as flavor and design go!
 This Eggnog Sheet Cake is warm and cozy and it’s decorated with tiny trees for the perfect amount of holiday cheer.

-Moist and Fluffy: This easy sheet cake is no fuss and turns out a moist and fluffy cake that is fool proof.
+- Moist and Fluffy: This easy sheet cake is no fuss and turns out a moist and fluffy cake that is fool proof.

-Festive Flavor: I use organic eggnog in both the cake and in the icing for a holiday cake that will have everyone wanting seconds.
+- Festive Flavor: I use organic eggnog in both the cake and in the icing for a holiday cake that will have everyone wanting seconds.

-Easy and Festive: If you want to make a Christmas tree cake, but don’t want to spend a ton of time then this is the perfect recipe!
+- Easy and Festive: If you want to make a Christmas tree cake, but don’t want to spend a ton of time then this is the perfect recipe!
 This cake is easy, yet festive, with the perfect balance of decoration and ease.
 I also have a video that shows you exactly how to pipe the trees!

 Ingredients

 - Canola Oil: I use organic canola oil for this cake, making it a super easy one bowl cake recipe.
+If you are avoiding seed oils, just use extra virgin olive oil or avocado oil in its place.

 - Eggnog: I use Organic Valley Eggnog for eggnog flavor in the cake and frosting.